Nyerguds/MobiusMapEditor/MANUAL.md

 The "Publish" option in the menu will allow you to upload your map to the Steam Workshop.
 It only works if you have the C&C Remastered game installed through Steam.

-If the editor is running in Classic mode (see below), the editor will never ask for your C&C Remaster game folder, however, if it hasn't already been set, it *will* attempt to auto-detect the Steam game folder, and if it succeeds, the Publish function will be available as usual.
+If the editor is running in Classic mode (see [Using classic files](#using-classic-files)), the editor will never ask for your C&C Remaster game folder, however, if it hasn't already been set, it *will* attempt to auto-detect the Steam game folder, and if it succeeds, the Publish function will be available as usual.

 If, for some reason, the Steam game folder detection fails, you can get the prompt to manually select your game folder by disabling classic mode and restarting the editor.